 - You cannot be a director if you are disqualified, an undischarged bankrupt or under 16.

-- Certain proposed company names are restricted by Companies House.
+- Some potential company names and terms are restricted by Companies House.

-- There are some costs associated with running a company – such as filing fees.
+- There are certain additional costs associated with running a company, including filing fees.

 - You must submit annual accounts to Companies House and HMRC.